e-nova-tech/jmypuzzle/README.md

 fnOnAjax: null,						// custom function to call at the end of the ajax treatment. enables to get the data sent back from the server : example function(data){ alert(data); }
 ```

 You can have fun playing around with the different options.

 ### Is it possible to put something else that text or images in the puzzle ?

-Yes if you wish so..
+Yes if you wish so.
 Feel free to let us know wether it works properly !